infracamp/infracamp/docs/getting-started/setup/index.md

 bash
 ```

-For `kickstart` to be able to work, execute the following commands:
+You're now in the ubuntu bash.
+Enter the following lines to configure kickstart for windows:

 ```bash
 sudo apt update && upgrade